nadlerBen/react-google-maps/README.md

 I used the latitude and longitude for the google maps api which shows the user's location, I used the city and country to display to the user the found location.<br>

 For this assignment I have used React.js with hooks.
+I have deployed the live demo to vercel at:

 ## Setup
 To run this project, clone this repo and install it locally using npm: